 EDD is only necessary with clients who have been identified as posing a high risk of involvement with financial crimes like money laundering, whereas standard due diligence is applied to everyone involved with the business (suppliers, partners, customers) who aren’t identified as high risk.

-- Enhanced due diligence (EDD)
+Enhanced due diligence (EDD)

-- Essentially what its name suggests: the process of investigating a higher-risk customer more thoroughly than you would others.
+Essentially what its name suggests: the process of investigating a higher-risk customer more thoroughly than you would others.

-- Standard due diligence
+Standard due diligence

-- Know Your Customer (KYC) is an identity verification process that must be performed for every customer a company does business with.
+Know Your Customer (KYC) is an identity verification process that must be performed for every customer a company does business with.

-When should Enhanced Due Diligence be used?
+When Should Enhanced Due Diligence Be Used?

-Every company should conduct an assessment and identify its highest risk areas.
-They can then apply enhanced due diligence procedures as a preventative measure.
 An example of a business deal that should involve EDD would be if the organisation or individual is from a high-risk country with sanctions against them, however, each potential business deal should be reviewed on a case-by-case basis to see if EDD is necessary.

 Warning signs to look out for include: